mozilla/inclusion/evaluation_tools/governance-basic.md

 # Open Source Inclusion Basic Checklist

 This checklist provides open source projects with basics for evaluating the inclusive design in key areas.
-This checklist is intended to provide insight, and education and is not intended to be critical of progress.
+This checklist is intended to provide insight, and education.

 ## Governance